 AGR (Active Guard and Reserve)

 LEAD (Limited Extended Active Duty)

-Non-EAD (Non-Extended Active Duty -defined as “active duty under a call or order for a period in excess of 270 days)
+Non-EAD (Non-Extended Active Duty -defined as active duty for a period in excess of 270 days)